ISTVÁN FÓRIZS

 Employment

-• Institute for Geological and Geochemical Research, Research Centre for Astronomy and Earth Sciences, since 1983
+• Institute for Geological and Geochemical Research, HUN-REN Research Centre for Astronomy and Earth Sciences, since 1983

 Main fields of research